khulnasoft-lab/design.khulnasoft.com/contents/components/list.md

 - A list must contain one or more list elements.
 - Arrange items in a logical way, for example, in alphabetical or numeric order, by use case, or preference.
-- Use a list to group a continuous set of text and images, for example, a list of members of a project.
+- Use a list to group a continuous set of text and images.
+For example, a list of members of a project.

 ## Types